 P2 Ecosystem, bycatch / ETPs / habitats: the main issue with P2 is the lack of information on discarded catch, both in terms of species, volumes and consequences.
 This is also the case for ETP interactions.
 Anecdotal information suggests that interactions with ETP species in the district are limited, but as these are rarely reported nor have been objectively studied, potential MSC scores are inevitably depressed.
+A risk-based approach to surveying and estimating such interactions should be able to address this over the short-term.

-It is probably fair to say that the P2 scoring was particularly precautionary, and that subsequent discussions with D&S IFCA have indicated that some fishing methods are less damaging to the seabed and its communities than first considered.
+It is probably fair to say that the P2 scoring was particularly precautionary, and that subsequent discussions with SIFCA have indicated that some fishing methods e.g., pump scoop (incorrectly reported in the pre-assessment as shellfish dredges) are less damaging to the seabed and its communities than first considered.
 However there is little objective evidence to support this (e.g., direct studies of the impact of such fishing methods) and again this is likely to depress MSC scores.
-In addition, the proposed mobile gear permit bylaw may well have positive benefits across many gear types, especially when used in reef areas.
+In addition, the new mobile gear bylaw may well have positive benefits across many gear types, especially when used in eel grass areas.

-P3 Fisheries management / governance: one of the main criticisms of the pre-assessment is the lack of clarity over non-quota shellfish stock management in UK waters.
-Discussions with D&S IFCA suggest that where stocks are wholly contained within 6 nm, their primary jurisdiction is clearly understood.
+P3 Fisheries management / governance: one of the main criticisms from the pre-assessment is the lack of clarity over non-quota shellfish stock management in UK waters.
+Discussions with SIFCA suggest that where stocks are wholly contained within 6 nm, their primary jurisdiction is clearly understood.
 Another common weakness is the inability to restrict the numbers of new entrants to fisheries.
-Related to this are difficulties in managing illegal and unreported fisheries, especially in logistically challenging areas.
+Whilst this is true in most cases, some (such as the Poole Harbour carpet shell clam and Manila clam fisheries) are restricted by license numbers.
+Related to this are difficulties in managing illegal and unreported fisheries, especially in logistically challenging areas such as Poole Harbour.
 With lobster and crab, one criticism was the lack of fisheries-specific management (see Bannister, 2009).
 Other generic issues included a lack of formal research plans for many species, a lack of formal fishery-specific objectives and a lack of control over recreational fishing catch.